riverma/tabla-boles-viz/README.md

 1. Clone or download this repository to your local machine.
 2. Ensure the HTML file and CSS file are in the same directory.
+3. Place your desired logo image in the same directory and update the HTML to point to its path.
-3. Open the `index.html` file in your web browser.
+4. Open the `index.html` file in your web browser.

 ### Run Instructions

 1. Double-click the `index.html` file to open it in your browser.
 2. The visualization will start immediately.
-3. Enjoy the flowing tabla beat visuals!
+3. Enjoy the flowing tabla beat visuals and watch the logo randomly appear and fade.

 ### Usage Examples

-* Replace the `tabla_boles` configuration in the HTML file to display different characters.
+- Replace the `tabla_boles` configuration in the HTML file to display different characters.
-* Adjust the `font_size` variable to change the size of the tabla characters.
+- Adjust the `font_size` variable to change the size of the tabla characters.
-* Modify the CSS file to customize the background color and other styling.
+- Modify the CSS file to customize the background color and other styling.
+- Update the `logo.png` path to use a custom logo image.

 ### Build Instructions (if applicable)